jstrand894/HugoAcademic/content/teaching/RStudio/index.md

 ---
 title: One Code to Rule Them All
-summary: Learn the basics of RStudio, a powerful statistical software
+summary: Learn the basics of RStudio, a powerful and FREE statistical computing software.
+Brought to you by the one and only Jared Adam.
 date: 2024-10-15
 type: docs
 math: false